DevUnltd/electron-webpack-boilerplate/README.md

 1. Edit `LICENSE` file
 2. Edit `package.json` information (This will be used to package your app)
-3. Set-up code signing, notarization for your app (Additional docs on this coming soon).
+3. (Optional) Set-up releases, code signing, notarization for your app.
+Additional docs on this coming soon.

 ## 🚀 Development